Attendance & Punctuality

 - Interview with a prospective employer or college/Academy (evidence may be required).

-If your child is having difficulties attending school, you should contact your child’s Form Tutor or Head of Year as soon as possible, as most issues can be dealt with very quickly.
+If your child is having difficulties attending school, you should contact the school sooner rather than later, as most issues can be dealt with very quickly.

 Make sure your child arrives at school on time by 8.40am at the latest as lessons start promptly at 8.45am.
 Any student who arrives after 8.40am is late.